Marinated Pork Loin - lean pork loin marinated in a flavorful blend of ingredients then roasted until succulent and

 During the last 15 minutes of cooking time, transfer the reserved marinade to a pan and bring it to a rolling boil.

 Lower the heat but keep it at a slow boil for ten minutes.

-Note: If you intend to use a marinade which has been in contact with raw meat in a finished recipe, you must bring it to a strong boil and maintain the heat for 10 minutes in order to kill any bacteria that may have transferred from the meat.
-This is true whether you’ve marinated chicken, beef, or pork.
+NOTE: If you intend to use a marinade that has been in contact with raw meat in a finished recipe, you must bring it to a strong boil and maintain the heat for 10 minutes in order to destroy any bacteria that may have transferred from the meat.
+This is true whether you've marinated chicken, beef, or pork.
 It's safe to use after boiling, but do not skip that step!

 Put the skillet that you seared the loin in back over medium-high heat.